GettingMarried/GMWiki/Account-Settings-data-structure.md

     // (Note) Payment history comes from Stripe through separate GM API call
     // (Note) Account cancel endpoint is hard-coded on react app endpoint mapping config
     //        It is POST to "/api/weddings/me/cancelAccount"
-}
+    allowedToResetPassword: true
+    // (Note) This has been added to for FE to be able to hide and show reset password link }
 ```